647 952 268 [email protected]

 La Heredia

 La Heredia is a purpose built Spanish hillside village between El Madroñal and San Pedro.
 It offers all of the charm, without the close proximity of neighbours you would expect in a traditional pueblo setting.
-Prices in La Heredia are far more accessible than the two previously highlighted communities.
+The prices in La Heredia are far more accessible than the two previously highlighted communities.

 Articles about the different areas